Posted by Unknown

 This is the character bringing chaos into everyone's life.
 Sabine Moreau (Lea Seydoux) intervenes in a courier pick up to steal nuclear launch codes; while she's doing it, she murders Agent Jane Carter's boyfriend.
 Later, she arrives ahead of schedule at the Dubai hotel and causes a panic because she's early and the team isn't ready.
 Agent Brandt (Jeremy Renner) looks at her and Moreau sees the "computerized contact lenses he wears" and realizes she's been set up and starts firing, getting in a fight with Carter and getting pushed out a window of the world's tallest building.

+These are the questions that entropy asks.
+How much, or how little, would it takes to begin the collapsing of all society?
 What Mission Impossible successfully achieves is the overall illustrating of that situation on every level when a Russian professor decides to become a Darwinisticwatch the whole begin to unravel, and that's the point of the film: the maze of satellites plus the plethora of non-monitored nuclear weapons from the Cold War Era adds up to it being pretty easy for anyone to do what was done in the film and we have less control over the whole situation than we might have had twenty years ago because we are a far more complex society today.

 This poor guy, really has a chaotic situation going against him.
 He has stolen Russian nuclear launch codes but didn't realize there would be "armed hostiles" tracking him down, or the female assassin also wanting the codes.
 From his escape in the train station to his escape here, on top of a roof, he manages to get away until he sees a blond.